preciofishbone/OmniaDocsG2/blocks/button-link/index.rst

 + **Select app definition**: Choose the kind of app that should be possible to create here: Publishing, Community or Teamwork.
 + **Select template**: Select one or more templates that should be availble to chose from when creating the app.
 The templates are set up in Omnia Admin and different templates will be available depending on app definintion selected.

-You work with the settings here the same way as in the Create App Block so additional information kan be found there: :doc:`The Create App block </blocks/create-app/index>`
+You work with the settings here the same way as in the Create app block so additional information kan be found there: :doc:`The Create App block </blocks/create-app/index>`

 Tutorial
 ---------
-The purpose of this button is to add the possibility to open the turial for this page, if there is one.
-The button is not shown if there is no tutorial avauilable.
+The purpose of this button is to add the possibility to open the tutorial for this page, if there is one.
+The button is not shown if there is no tutorial available.

 (Only general settings for the button are available, see above).